-Note: To make the SAN Volume Controller cluster more resilient to power failure, the 2145 UPS-1U units can be connected to the redundant ac-power switch.
+- To make the SAN Volume Controller cluster more resilient to power failure, the 2145 UPS-1U units can be connected to the redundant ac-power switch.
 If a redundant ac-power switch is not used, you can connect the two uninterruptible power supply units that are powering an I/O group to different, independent electrical power sources.
-If a single power source fails, the SAN Volume Controller cluster can then continue to operate with reduced performance.
+If a single power source fails, the SAN Volume Controller cluster can then continue to operate with reduced performance. - When connecting to the 2145 UPS-1U, use only the power cable assembly, part number 31P1177, that was supplied with the node.
+Power cable assemblies that were supplied with previous SAN Volume Controller models do not work with the 2145-8A4 model.
+The correct part is differentiated by the red tape that is used to bind the cables together.

-Before you begin this task, see the completed user's cable connection table, which is described in the IBM System Storage SAN Volume Controller Planning Guide and was downloaded from www.ibm.com/storage/support/2145.
+Before you begin this task, see the completed customer's cable-connection table, which is described in the IBM System Storage SAN Volume Controller Planning Guide and can be downloaded from www.ibm.com/storage/support/2145.